Tenex, Percutaneous Tenotomy

 Plantar fasciitis

-Stubborn heel pain when stretching, orthotics, and prior injections have not resolved symptoms.
+Stubborn heel pain when stretching, orthotics, and prior injections have not fixed it.

 Patellar tendinopathy (jumper’s knee)

-Chronic kneecap-tendon pain that has failed a rehabilitation program.
+Chronic kneecap-tendon pain that has not improved with a rehab program.

 Quadriceps tendinopathy